 6. Scarves and Bangles – they are a great way to accessorize and won’t get broken like jewellery can when your kids are babies and toddlers and still going through that grabby stage.
 Scarves will also keep you warm, add colour and interest to your outfit and just add a little extra flair!

 7. Jackets – the sort that is not from the classic suit, ones that you can dress up or down.
 It may be of leather, or denim or even jersey.
 A jacket you can throw over your top will hide that muffin top and give you that style edge that a sweater just won’t do.
 Stay away from the polar fleece except when you’re doing those ‘outdoor leisure’ activities.
 A jacket is an ideal item to throw on when you’re running errands, off to the supermarket or doing school pickup.

 8. Leggings – you can wear them with dresses and skirts or tunic tops when it’s a little cold.
 They’re not fussy like tights can be.
 Pair them with your ballet flats, sandals or knee-high boots – depending on the weather.

 9. Skirts – the practical sort that you can move in.
-Can be made of denim or jersey, for those days when you don’t feel like jeans, your skirt will look great with your boots or ballet flats and sandals.
+Can be made of denim or jersey, or just some sort of comfy longer flowing fabric (like mine above) for those days when you don’t feel like jeans, your skirt will look great with your boots or ballet flats and sandals.
+Discover how to choose your best skirt lengths here and how to choose the right length tops to go with your skirts.

 10. Dresses – comfortable, practical, knit dresses are fantastic.
 From the maxi dress to the wrap dress, when you’re pushed for time in the morning and don’t want to have to think about combining garments to create outfits, your dresses are a one-stop garment that will make you feel feminine and gorgeous.